Kim Janey facts for kids

 In the spring 2022 academic semester, Janey served as a teaching fellow at both Harvard University and Salem State University.
 At Harvard, she was a resident fellow of the Harvard Institute of Politics.
 At Salem State University she was a fellow at the Berry Institute of Politics.
 In its fall 2022 semester, Janey was a teaching fellow at the Harvard T.H.
 Chan School of Public Health.

-Political involvement
+Political activities

 To a degree, Janey has remained involved in politics.
 For example, she endorsed the unsuccessful campaign of Shannon Liss-Riordan in the Democratic primary of the 2022 Massachusetts attorney general election.

 In January 2024, Janey was a member of a coalition of groups and individuals that filed a challenge to Donald Trump's inclusion on the presidential ballot in Massachusetts.
-The coalition argued that Trump was ineligible to hold the office and be included on the ballot, arguing that Trump had "engaged in insurrection or rebellion" while president as described in Section 3 of the 14th Amendment to the U.S. Constitution.
+The coalition argued that Trump was ineligible to hold the office and be included on the ballot, arguing that Trump had "engaged in insurrection or rebellion" while president as described in Section 3 of the Fourteenth Amendment to the U.S. Constitution.
 The objections were dismissed by the Massachusetts State Ballot Law Commission.

 Personal life